National Catholic Ministry Leaders Experiences to Montgomery & Selma, AL

 - What is the relationship between the nation’s past and modern-day systems of oppression, particularly related to the criminal legal system?

-- What is required of the Church, its leadership, and its faithful in order to be ministers of reconciliation?
+- What is required of the Church, its leadership, and its faithful in order to be ministers of reconciliation and hope?

 - How can the Church and its members play a more active role in truth-telling and meaningful efforts that move our ministries, communities, Church and country forward?